GoodMorningA1i/Counter/README.md

 - Decrement counter by 1, tap on the "-" sign
 - Reset the counter to 0
 - Vibration on every tap
+- Different sound effects for counter increments and decrements
 - Saves progress, so you can leave the app and come back to it starting where you left off

 ## Built With